• Skip to primary navigation

 6. Melt the gelatin and add it to the marshmallow mixture.
 Add the bloomed sheet gelatin plus 1 tablespoon of water to the same pot you cooked the hot syrup in and allow it to melt.
 It melts quickly from the residual heat.
 Do not turn on the heat to melt the gelatin.
 When the gelatin is melted and there are no visible pieces or granules, add it to the mixer while still mixing at high speed.
 Use a rubber spatula to get all of the gelatin mixture into the stand mixer.
 Continue mixing on high speed until the outside of the bowl is completely cool to the touch and no longer warm (5 to 8 minutes more).

 7. Pipe the ghosts.
 Add the marshmallow mixture to a piping bag with a large hole and pipe directly onto the prepared baking sheet.
 Start by piping a little, take a pause, lift up, pipe a little more, take another pause, lift up, and make the last pipe.
-Allow the ghosts to rest for at least 2 hours before adding the chocolate faces. *see the video for help piping the ghosts.
+Allow the ghosts to rest for at least 2 hours before adding the chocolate faces. *See the video for help piping the ghosts.

 8. Make the chocolate faces.
 Melt a little dark chocolate over a double boiler or in the microwave.
 Using a toothpick or wooden skewer, make eyeballs and a mouth by dotting the chocolate onto the marshmallows.
 Get creative and have fun!
-Allow the marshmallows to cure for at least 4 hours, but even better overnight uncovered at room temperature.
+Allow the marshmallows to cure for at least 4 hours, but even better overnight, uncovered at room temperature.
 Just before storing, dust them with the remaining powdered sugar mixture to keep them from sticking together.
 Store them in large sealed containers and enjoy them with your favorite hot cocoa or to perk up your coffee or Ghoulish Halloween sundaes, Enjoy!

 Notes

-• 1 envelope powdered gelatine (2 ½ teaspoons) (8.5g)
+• 1 envelope powdered gelatin (2 ½ teaspoons) (8.5g)

 • ¼ cup cold water (63g)